Find out what it takes to be a police officer.

 All applicants must have a minimum of a Level 2 qualification (GCSE or functional skills) at grade C/4 or above in Maths and English, which must be uploaded with your application.

 Find out more about the Police Constable Degree Apprenticeship.

-The second entry route to becoming a patrol officer, is through the Degree in Professional Policing programme (DiPP).
+The second entry route to becoming a patrol officer, is through the Professional Policing Degree programme.

 To apply, you must: